fsgdev/Stagecoach/README.md

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/YourFeatureName`
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes: `git commit -m 'Add some feature.'`
 4. Push to the branch: `git push origin feature/YourFeatureName`
 5. Open a pull request